Skip to main content

 around $200 per year · 2 to 4 weeks

-Atlanta (Fulton + DeKalb), Savannah (Chatham County), and Augusta (Richmond County) all covered.
-Includes pitfalls specific to Georgia.
+Atlanta (Fulton + DeKalb), Savannah (Chatham County), and Augusta (Richmond County).

 NC · North Carolina